 The phrase “root canal” makes a lot of people shudder.
 That reaction is based on old, outdated information that was never all that accurate to begin with.
-At Shorewood Family Dental Care, we know that root canals hurt no more than getting a filling.
+At Shorewood Family Dental Care, we know that a procedure for a root canal is safe and hurts no more than getting a filling.

 Why Do People Need a Root Canal?

+You might be wondering, “what is a root canal?”
 The bacteria in your mouth are responsible for tooth decay.
 Usually, decay begins when bacteria combine with a protein in saliva to form a thin, sticky, invisible film called plaque.
-Plaque settles on the gumline around the teeth, and the bacteria in the plaque secrete toxins that attack dental enamel.
+Plaque settles on the gum-line around the teeth, and the bacteria in the plaque secrete toxins that attack dental enamel.

 If decay continues, it’ll eventually reach the roots of your teeth and infect the pulp inside.
 The inflammation from a dental infection is very painful, but that’s not the worst part.
 Unchecked dental infection can lead to teeth loosening and falling out.
 In some cases, the infectious bacteria enter the bloodstream, where they’ve been linked to a host of serious bodily illnesses.

 When teeth are infected due to decay, the right solution is very often to perform a root canal procedure.

 What All is Involved in a Root Canal?